Who is it for?

 What will you learn

-- You will have learned a good understanding of the technical aspects used in financial
+- have learned a good understanding of the technical aspects used in financial

 markets, starting from the financial theory, looking at different financial instruments and showing various applications of the theoretical concepts.

-- You will gain a good understanding of stochastic modelling, mathematical finance and econometrics as well as programming.
+- gain a good understanding of stochastic modelling, mathematical finance and econometrics as well as programming.

-- You will also obtain a very good understanding of different financial assets, in particular derivatives, and how they can be used in different context, such as risk management, asset management or structuring.
+- obtain a very good understanding of different financial assets, in particular derivatives, and how they can be used in different context, such as risk management, asset management or structuring.

 All of our MSc courses start with two compulsory induction weeks which include relevant refresher courses, an introduction to the careers services and the annual careers fair.